EE-IUST/EE-IUSTIntroduction/README.md

 Welcome to the official repository of the EEIUST Robotics Team from Iran University of Science and Technology.

 We are a group of passionate students from the Electrical Engineering Department working on advanced robotics and AI projects.
-This repository highlights our journey, achievements, and ongoing efforts—especially in the FIRA RoboWorld Cup from 2023 to the present.
+This repository highlights our journey, achievements, and ongoing efforts especially in the FIRA RoboWorld Cup from 2023 to the present.

 ### Highlights: